airbrake/slate/source/index.html.md

 # Groups v4

 > **Note:**
-> Groups are also known as "error groups" in the web app UI.
+> Groups are also known as "errors" in the web app.

 ## List groups v4